Vue.js Server-Side Rendering Guide

 About This Guide

 This guide is focused on server-rendered Single-Page Applications using Node.js as the server.
-Mixing Vue SSR with other backend setups is a topic of its own and is not covered in this guide.
+Mixing Vue SSR with other backend setups is a topic of its own and briefly discussed in a dedicated section.

 This guide will be very in-depth and assumes you are already familiar with Vue.js itself, and have decent working knowledge of Node.js and webpack.
 If you prefer a higher-level solution that provides a smooth out-of-the-box experience, you should probably give Nuxt.js a try.
 It's built upon the same Vue stack but abstracts away a lot of the boilerplate, and provides some extra features such as static site generation.
 However, it may not suit your use case if you need more direct control of your app's structure.
 Regardless, it would still be beneficial to read through this guide to better understand how things work together.